Cal Clutterbuck: Junior

-Professional (2007–2024)
+Professional

-Minnesota Wild (2007–2013)
+Minnesota Wild

 Following the conclusion of the 2006–07 season, Clutterbuck signed a three-year, entry-level contract with the Wild on May 31, 2007.
 Prior to the start of the 2007–08 season, Clutterbuck participated in the 2007 NHL Centre I.C.E.
 Prospects Tournament.
 He finished the tournament with two goals and two assists for four points as the Wild prospects fell to the Atlanta Thrashers prospects in the third place game.
 Upon the conclusion of the tournament, Clutterbuck was cut from the Wild's development camp and reassigned to their American Hockey League (AHL) affiliate, the Houston Aeros, to start the 2007–08 season.
 As the youngest player on the team, Clutterbuck scored his first professional goal on his first professional shot in his first professional game in the team's home opener against the Chicago Wolves on October 6.

 Clutterbuck quickly accumulated two goals and an assist to tie for fourth in team scoring before being recalled to the NHL level on October 23.
 He subsequently made his NHL debut on October 28 against the Colorado Avalanche.
 He played one more game with the Wild before being reassigned to the Houston Aeros on November 1.
 By the end of February, Clutterbuck had accumulated 18 points in 50 games with the Aeros.
 Clutterbuck finished the season with the Aeros, tallying 11 goals and 13 assists through 73 games along with 97 penalty minutes.

 Clutterbuck with the Wild in March 2009.